bbarres/Realtime/README.md

     - *assayLSID*: not relevant for this analysis (filled with "NA")
     - *panelLSID*: ID of the panel from which the SNP has been selected from.
 For these dataset, all the SNP were designed for this experiment
     - *QCcode*: not relevant for this analysis (filled with "NA")
-    - *A2B18* to *C1K14*: each of this column names stands for a genotyped individual
+    - *A2B18* to *C1K14*: each of this column names stands for a genotyped individual.
+In each column, you will find the genotypes for the successfully genotyped SNP.
+The value is either the biallelic code for the genotype or "NA" when the genotyping failed

 ## R scripts